AndersDJohnson/redux-reducer-async/README.md

 ```

 Or similarly by passing suffixes to the `actionTypes` helper,
-which is normally used to explicitly default all types:
+which is normally used to explicitly define all types:

 ```js
 import createReducer, { actionTypes } from 'redux-reducer-async'